Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun.

-Planting: Locate this tree in well draining soil where it will receive full sun above 4000' (1220m) elevation.
-It may need afternoon shade at lower elevations.
+Planting: Locate this tree in well draining soil where it will receive full morning sun.
+It grows best above 4000' (1220m) elevation and will need afternoon shade at lower elevations.
 It will do better near a pond or other water source if it is not in a high rainfall area.
 This tree does not perform well in a container.

-Soil: Well drained, low organic content, pH 5.6-6.5 (acidic to slightly acidic).
+Soil: Well draining, low organic content, pH 5.6-6.5 (acidic to slightly acidic).
 This tree is not salt tolerant.

 Water after becoming established: Deep water weekly when fruiting, every 3-4 weeks when not fruiting.
 Abundant water improves the flavor of the fruit.